Oichkatzelesfrettschen/lites/arch/x86_64_v1/README.md

 ## Notes

 Basic TLB invalidation routines are currently provided only for the `x86_64` architecture.
-Other targets, including `arm64` and `riscv64`, remain unsupported and will need dedicated implementations.
+Other targets, including `aarch64`, `riscv64`, `powerpc64` and others, remain unsupported and will need dedicated implementations.

 Further machine specific code will be added over time.